adrianhincu/store/README.md

 - There are 2 roles configured in the application `USER` and `ADMIN`
-    - Users with `ADMIN` role have the authority to create/delete categories or products , change the price of a product and select products and categories
+    - Users with `ADMIN` role have the authority to create/delete categories or products , change the price of a product and select products or categories
-    - Users with `USER` role can select a products or a list of products
+    - Users with `USER` role can select a product or a list of products

 ## Functionalities